-^{}Ciccone: University of Mannheim, CEPR, CESifo; antonio.ciccone@uni-mannheim.de.
+\Ciccone: University of Mannheim, CEPR, CESifo; antonio.ciccone@uni-mannheim.de.
 Nimczik: ESMT Berlin, IZA; jan.nimczik@esmt.org.
-We thank Francesco Caselli, Hans-Peter Grüner, Max Mähr, Matthias Meier, David Müller, Jaume Ventura, and seminar participants at the Universities of Ancona, Bologna, Groningen, Mannheim, Naples, Nürnberg, and Oxford, at CREST, and at the CEPR conference "Accounting for the Wealth of Nations: History and Theory" for useful comments.
+We thank Sascha O. Becker, Francesco Caselli, Hans-Peter Grüner, Kilian Huber, Max Mähr, Matthias Meier, David Müller, Jaume Ventura, and seminar participants at the Universities of Ancona, Bologna, Groningen, Mannheim, Naples, Nürnberg, Oxford, Tel Aviv, at CREST, at the Hebrew University of Jerusalem, at the CEPR conference "Accounting for the Wealth of Nations: History and Theory 2019" in Odense, at the KOF-ETH-UZH "Seminar in International Economic Policy 2019" in Zürich, and at the CRC Retreat "Rationality and Competition 2019" in Berlin for useful comments.
 We also thank Felix Degenhardt, Konstantin Goebel, Manuel Pfeuffer, and Yogam Tchokni for their excellent research assistance, and Dino Ciccone and the Statistical Office Baden-Württemberg for their great help in obtaining data.
 Financial support by the German Research Foundation (DFG) through CRC TR 224 (project A04) is gratefully acknowledged.